liangzhangleon/CarND-Path-Planing-P11/README.md

 ## Behavior planning
 ## Motion planning
+From "project walkthrough and Q&A", we have a decent starting point for the motion planner.
+I mostly followed the methods introduced in that video.

+* Use splines and Frenet coordinates to generate smooth trajectory.
+See code line 329-418 in main.cpp for details.
+* Use previous path to have a smooth transition.
+See code line 387-391 for details.
+* Check if there is a car ahead in ego-lane which is too close to ego car.
+Then determine how much the ego-car decelerate or accelerate.
+See code line 297-324 in main.cpp.
+Instead of using constant acceleration and deceleration, I use two functions called `get_accel(double ref_vel)` and `get_decel(double dist, double vel_diff)` to have a more dynamic motion.

 ## Outlook
 The behavior and motion planner can still be further improved.
 The followings are some points which I have thought: